taw/etwng/README.txt

 This is to be expected given rapid progress of our knowledge of ETW formats.

+= Layers =

+Usually there are multiple layers of data, and figuring out one layer isn't success yet.

+For example if we find an image and it looks like something directly displayed on screen - like an unit card, or an icon - our work is done.
+If it looks like a texture, we probably need to figure out UV coordinates, and similar minor points.

+But if it doesn't look like anything?
+Is it map data of some sort?
+A height map with gray levels corresponding to height?
+A few large areas uniformly colored with 5 basic colors?
+What's the scale?
+Which way axes go?
+What's the meaning of all that?
+Opening one layer doesn't yet solve it.

+This is most important for ESF - ESF is more or less binary equivalent of XML, so we're down one layer.
+But what's the meaning of different nodes, and different arguments?

+And embedded inside such ESF might be binary data, in which case we're have to dig even deeper.

+It is similar with DB tables - their low-level schemas are usually known, their meaning not always.

 = How to recognize encrypted data =